omkarhaladukar/Online_Quiz_Application_API/Readme.md

 Quiz API Documentation
 ## 1. Project Overview

-The Quiz API is a RESTful API built with Node.js, Express, and MongoDB that allows users to:
+The Quiz API is a RESTful API built with Node.js, Express, and MongoDB that allows users to:<br>
-Create quizzes with multiple-choice or text-based questions.
+Create quizzes with multiple-choice or text-based questions.<br>
-Add questions to quizzes, including specifying correct answers.
+Add questions to quizzes, including specifying correct answers.<br>
-List all quizzes.
+List all quizzes.<br>
-Retrieve quiz questions (without exposing correct answers).
+Retrieve quiz questions (without exposing correct answers).<br>
-Submit answers and calculate scores.
+Submit answers and calculate scores.<br>
-This API is designed for integration with web or mobile applications that need a quiz/assessment functionality.
+This API is designed for integration with web or mobile applications that need a quiz/assessment functionality.<br>

 ## 2. Local Setup and Running the Project
 ## Prerequisites

-Node.js v18+
+Node.js v18+<br>
-MongoDB installed and running locally (or a MongoDB Atlas URI) npm package manager
+MongoDB installed and running locally (or a MongoDB Atlas URI)<br>
+npm package manager<br>
-Postman (for testing API endpoints)
+Postman (for testing API endpoints)<br>

 ### Step 1: Clone the repository
 \n git clone https://github.com/omkarhaladukar/Online_Quiz_Application_API.git<br>